ftakelait/csp-scheduling-project/README.md

 **Programming Project Assignment: CSCI 384 AI - Advanced Level**

-This project implements a **Constraint Satisfaction Problem (CSP)** solver for complex scheduling scenarios, featuring a desktop GUI application and advanced algorithmic implementations.
-Students will build a comprehensive scheduling system that can handle multiple constraints, resources, and optimization goals.
+This project implements a **Constraint Satisfaction Problem (CSP)** solver for scheduling scenarios, featuring a desktop GUI application and algorithmic implementations.
+Students will build a scheduling system that can handle constraints, resources, and optimization goals in a student-friendly environment.

-**Difficulty Level: 9/10** ⭐⭐⭐⭐⭐⭐⭐⭐⭐
+**Difficulty Level: 5/10** ⭐⭐⭐⭐⭐

 ---